Ortom urges whistleblowers to unveil corrupt officials in his government - NAIJ.COM - Nigeria Today

 NAIJ.COM

-Benue's Governor Samuel Ortom has urged the people of the state to feel free to offer their counsel and criticism of his government.
-News Agency of Nigeria reports that Ortom said this on Sunday, May 14, in Makurdi at a children dedication and …
+Governor Samuel Ortom of Benue state has urged the people of the state to feel free to offer their counsel and criticism of his government.
+Ortom said this on Sunday, May 14, in Makurdi at a children dedication and thanksgiving service, NAN reports.

-Ortom Anyone with a case of corruption against my govt should blow whistle – Gov says

-Anyone with a case of corruption against my govt should blow whistle – Ortom

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.